annefried/annefried.github.io/_pages/publications.md

 2023
 ----

+Timo Pierre Schrader, Matteo Finco, Stefan Grünewald, Felix Hildebrand, and Annemarie Friedrich.
+2023.
+[MuLMS: A Multi-Layer Annotated Text Corpus for Information Extraction in the Materials Science Domain](https://aclanthology.org/2023.wiesp-1.11/).
+In Proceedings of the Second Workshop on Information Extraction from Scientific Publications, pages 84–100, Bali, Indonesia.
+Association for Computational Linguistics.

 Valentin Knappich, Simon Razniewski, and Annemarie Friedrich.
 2023.
 [BoschAI @ PLABA 2023: Leveraging Edit Operations in End-to-End Neural Sentence Simplification](https://arxiv.org/abs/2311.01907).
 Arxiv pre-print.

 Sophie Henning, Talita Anthonio, Wei Zhou, Heike Adel, Mohsen Mesgar, and Annemarie Friedrich.
 2023.
 [Is the Answer in the Text?
 Challenging ChatGPT with Evidence Retrieval from Instructive Text](https://aclanthology.org/2023.findings-emnlp.949/).
 In Proceedings of Findings of the Association for Computational Linguistics: EMNLP 2023.